woct0rdho/triton-windows/README.md

 Check your PyTorch version: Triton 3.1.0 works with torch >= 2.4.0 . torch 2.3.x and older versions are not supported.

 Triton 3.2.0 works with torch >= 2.6.0 .
-For now don't install it unless you're using the pre-release version of PyTorch.
+Let's wait for a few days until xformers supports it.

 ### 4. CUDA